 Each case will be reviewed based on records from your current or former school district.
 Colorado state law prohibits schools from enrolling students who are currently under district or school expulsion.
 Approval for Destinations enrollment of previously expelled students will not be granted until the case is reviewed by our enrollment team.

 Where can I find the most recent Colorado school report cards?

 Under the ESSA, beginning with information from the 2017–2018 school year, report cards must be posted annually on district websites.
 (ESEA section 1111(h) (1) (A), (B)(iii) and (h)(2)(A), (B)(iii)).
 At the core of the Colorado School Report Cards is the belief that all students can grow, and all schools can improve.
 While no student report card tells the full story of a child, no school report card tells the full story of a school.
 Education is far more than a single score or letter grade, but it is important that families and communities can see both strengths and areas that need support and improvement.
 Please find the state school dashboard, here.

-Destinations takes seriously its obligation to protect the privacy of data collected, used, shared and stored.
-To view the Colorado Department of Education’s (CDE) website dedicated to the Student Data Transparency and Security Act, click here, or go to: www.cde.state.co.us.
+Destinations takes its obligation to protect the privacy of data collected, used, shared, and stored seriously.
+To view the Colorado Department of Education's (CDE) website dedicated to the Student Data Transparency and Security Act, click here, or go to: www.cde.state.co.us.

-Destinations collects Personal Identifiable Information (PII), as identified as on CDE data dictionary, for the- normal day-to-day school management and operations of student services as also listed on the CDE data dictionary fact sheet.
-Destinations shares these PII data points, as identified as on CDE data dictionary, to the following third party in order that it can provide the day-to-day management and operations of student services to Destinations.
+Destinations collects Personal Identifiable Information (PII), as identified in the CDE data dictionary, for the routine day-to-day school management and operations of student services, as also listed on the CDE data dictionary fact sheet.
+Destinations shares these PII data points, as identified in the CDE data dictionary, with the following third party so that it can provide the day-to-day management and operations of student services to Destinations.
 The CDE data dictionary can be found at: www.cde.state.co.us.